 License & Permit Bonds

 A license and permit bond guarantees a principal’s compliance with local, state, and federal laws and regulations relevant to their industry and type of business.
-(Plumbing, Electrician, HVAC, Public Adjuster License bonds.
+This is especially applicable to those working within the plumbing, electricity, and HVAC industries.

 Public Official Bonds

 A public official bond is required for certain holders of public office to guarantee that they will faithfully perform duties as prescribed by law.
-(Board of Education Members, Treasurers of private or non-profit organizations)
+This also applies to Board of Education Members, as well as Tresturers of private and non-profit organizations.These bonds work to protect taxpayers who may need assistance or service from a public official

 Notary Public Bonds